stubz151/analytics-accelerator-s3/README.md

 * Sequential prefetching - The library detects sequential read patterns to prefetch data and reduce latency, and reads the full object when the object is small to minimize the number of read operations.
 * Small object prefetching - The library will prefetch the object if the object size is less than 3MB.

- When the `S3URI` has the file extension `.parquet` or `.par`, we use the following Apache Parquet specific optimizations:
+ When the object key ends with the file extension `.parquet` or `.par`, we use the following Apache Parquet specific optimizations:

-* Parquet footer caching - The library reads the last 1MB of a Parquet file as soon as a stream to a Parquet object is opened and caches it in memory.
+* Parquet footer caching - The library reads the tail of the object with configurable size (1MB by default) as soon as a stream to a Parquet object is opened and caches it in memory.
 This is done to prevent multiple small GET requests that occur at the tail of the file for the Parquet metadata, `pageIndex`, and bloom filter structures.
 * Predictive column prefetching - The library tracks recent columns being read using parquet metadata.
 When subsequent Parquet files which have these columns are opened, the library will prefetch these columns.
 For example, if columns `x` and `y` are read from `A.parquet` , and then `B.parquet` is opened, and it also contains columns named `x` and `y`, the library will prefetch them asynchronously.